 In Figure 9.3, Wonderwall offers an alternative solution enabling you to insert the firewall even when encryption is being used.
 In this model, encypted messages are circulated on both the internal and external networks.
 The advantage of deploying Wonderwall in this way is that the firewall can be inserted where an encrypted link already exists.
 No disruption is caused and the server needs no modification.
-This requires the use of two external transformers: the first transformer is the client transformer T_C which exchanges encrypted messages with the client, and the second transformer is the server transformer T_S which exchanges encrypted messages with the server.
+This requires the use of two external transformers: the first transformer is the client transformer $T_C$ which exchanges encrypted messages with the server transformer $T_S$ which exchanges encrypted messages with the server.
 Sandwiched between these two transformers is the monitoring and filtering portion of Wonderwall performing all its operations on unencrypted messages.